francopasut/academic/content/en/post/vim_markdown_preview_plugin/index.md

 sudo pacman -S python-pip # for Phyton 3
 ```

-On Debian and derivatives (Ubuntu, Mint) you use.
+On Debian and derivatives (Ubuntu, Mint) you use:

 ```bash
 install python-pip #python 2